vohai2003/hdp_data_tutorials/tutorials/hdf/schema-registry-trucking-iot-on-hdf/tutorial-3.md

 ![The '+' icon will create a new schema](assets/ui-new-schema-1.jpg)

-That will open up a window titled "**Add New Schema**" in which we can enter informaiton about our new schema, including the first version of the schema text.
+That will open up a window titled "**Add New Schema**" in which we can enter information about our new schema, including the first version of the schema text.
 Refer to the following picture and the text below to add a new schema.

 ![Adding a new schema](assets/ui-new-schema-2.jpg)